Erich-Reitz/nyisp/README.md

 # Yisp

-Lisp dialect for CS 403 project
+Interpreter for a lisp dialect for CS 403 project

 ## Definitions/Semantics: